Zorba, Male Belly Dancer

 Is there anything more fantastic than double veil dancing?

 I took my very first double veil workshop from this outstanding dancer on 24 May 2003.
 She was such a good teacher - she made a 3 hour workshop fly by in seemingly 15 minutes!
 And I was able to actually do everything she was teaching!
 What a blast!
-Double veil, here I come!
+I sent several students her way over the ensuing years who wanted to learn double veil, but she has now retired.

 Shyamala Moorty